robindavidgames/ci-project01/README.md

 ![BGDI contact us page](/assets/images/readme-images/contact.png)

-7. Social Media Links
+7. Footer

-    Social media links sit at the bottom of every page and provide the visitor another way of getting in touch.
+    Social media links sit in the footer of every page and provide the visitor another way of getting in touch.
 All of these links open in external tabs.
-They are created with Font Awesome glyps.
+They are created with Font Awesome glyphs.

     This is valuable to the user because it allows them to follow accounts or get in touch through a platform of their choice.